Symbol of the Government of Canada

 The Canadian Food Inspection Agency (CFIA) imposes strict regulations on the import of animals and animal products from countries where EIA is known to occur.
 These regulations are enforced through port-of-entry inspections done either by the Canada Border Services Agency or the CFIA.

 EIA is a "reportable disease" under the Health of Animals Act.
-This means that all suspected cases must be reported to the CFIA for immediate investigation by inspectors.
+This means that all suspected cases must be reported to the CFIA.

 How would the CFIA respond to an outbreak of EIA in Canada?

-The CFIA places movement restrictions on all premises on which EIA infected horses are found.
-The EIA-infected animals are quarantined and all horses on the premises are tested for the disease.
-Horses confirmed to be infected with EIA are either ordered destroyed or placed under permanent quarantine where possible.
+The CFIA places movement restrictions on all premises on which EIA infected equines are found.
+The EIA-infected animals and EIA susceptible animals are quarantined and all equines on the premises are tested for the disease.
+Equines confirmed to be infected with EIA are ordered destroyed.

 Owners whose animals are ordered destroyed may be eligible for compensation.